Yassine2052/is-real-image/README.md

         check: "full-check"
     });
     console.log(imageInfo);
+    // Mismatch Output: null
-    // Output: { mime: "image/png", fileExt: "webp", realExt: "png" }
+    // Expected Output: { mime: "image/png", fileExt: "png", realExt: "png" }
-    // The result confirms a mismatch between the file extension (webp) and the actual format (png).
+    // This confirms a mismatch: the file extension (webp) does not match the actual format (png).
+    // Image MIME types with identical signatures are treated as equivalent (e.g., JPEG and JPG).
 };

 main();